This Page Last Updated 07-15-2010

 07-11-2005, 10:53 PM

-contain modern chemicals and some abrasives.
+they contain modern chemicals and some abrasives.
 For example, even the Novus

 have some grit, to a varying degree.
 I use Johnson's Paste Wax.
 It contains some mild cleaners but is mostly wax.
 I have never(!) found